Skip to main content

 • “Loaded and runs smoothly.”

 • “I ignored the fact that the graphics look terrible for 2019-2020, thinking I was going to get the classic feel of CC with detailed platoon and company creation and in-depth map navigation.
-While they did keep some aspects in the game, the game itself is so bugged and poorly optimized that its design ruins almost all of my attempts.
-I was able to complete the grand campaign with few bugs, but when playing the Italian and African campaigns, I encountered terrible problems.
+While they did keep some aspects of the game, it is so bugged and poorly optimized that its design ruins almost all of my game attempts.
+I was able to complete the grand campaign with few bugs, but when going back through the Italian and African campaigns, I ran into terrible problems.
 The AI is terrible, line of sight fails to spot enemies literally 3 feet away, troops fail to load or fire when given orders, and they often wander into the open and get shot.
 Troops will run up to enemy tanks and throw grenades at point-blank range, killing themselves without orders.”

 • “Optimization is almost non-existent.”